Black-Hat-Ninja/Windows-Activation-Code/README.md

-1 Download the Script: First, download the script file from this repository or create your own by copying the content provided.
+1 Download the Script: First, download the script file from this repository or create your own by copying the content provided. </br>
-2 Open the Script: Use a text editor (such as Notepad) to open the script file.
+2 Open the Script: Use a text editor (such as Notepad) to open the script file.</br>
-3 Copy the Content: Select all the content within the script and copy it to your clipboard.
+3 Copy the Content: Select all the content within the script and copy it to your clipboard.</br>
-4 Create a .bat File:
+4 Create a .bat File:</br>
-5 Open a new file in your text editor.
+5 Open a new file in your text editor.</br>
-6 Paste the copied content into the new file.
+6 Paste the copied content into the new file.</br>
 7 Save the file with a .bat extension (e.g., activate_windows.bat).
-Ensure you select "All Files" from the save options, so it doesn’t save as a .txt file.
+Ensure you select "All Files" from the save options, so it doesn’t save as a .txt file.</br>
-8 Run as Administrator:
+8 Run as Administrator:</br>
-9 Right-click the newly created .bat file.
+9 Right-click the newly created .bat file.</br>
 10 Select “Run as administrator” from the context menu.
-This is crucial, as administrative privileges are required to make system changes.
+This is crucial, as administrative privileges are required to make system changes.</br>
 11 Follow On-Screen Instructions: The script may prompt you with some instructions or confirmations.
-Follow them as needed.
+Follow them as needed.</br>
-12 Activation Confirmation
+12 Activation Confirmation</br>
 Once the script has completed its process, your Windows OS should be fully activated.
-You can verify this by:
+You can verify this by:</br>